mountwebs/ha-plant-tracker/README.md

 ## Helper script

 You will have to add some way of updating the "last watered date" from Home Assistant.
 One way to do this is to [enable python scripts](https://www.home-assistant.io/integrations/python_script/) and add "water.py" to the python scripts folder.
-This script updates the date for the plant to today.
+This script updates the date for the "last watered date" to today.
 The script can then be called any way you want.
 I do this from the button card.

 ## Button card